zakariamaaraki/RemoteCodeCompiler/README.md

 ## Queueing system with RabbitMq

+The Remote Code Compiler integrates with RabbitMq for queueing.
+This allows for efficient handling of high-throughput data.

 ![remote code compiler rabbitMq mode](images/rabbitMq.png?raw=true "Compiler rabbitMq Mode")

 To enable Rabbit MQ mode you should pass to the container the following env variables :